streamr-dev/network/README.md

 // Publish with a specific timestamp as a ISO8601 string client.publish('my-stream-id', msg, '2019-01-01T00:00:00.123Z')

-// Publish with a specific partition key (default is null which will publish to stream partition 0) client.publish('my-stream-id', msg, Date.now(), 'my-partition-key')
+// Publish with a specific partition key (read more about partitioning further down this readme) client.publish('my-stream-id', msg, Date.now(), 'my-partition-key')

+// For convenience, stream.publish(...) equals client.publish(stream, ...)
+stream.publish(msg)
 ```

 ### Client options